sounisi5011/metalsmith-pug-extra/README.md

 | **`copyFileData`** | `boolean`                      | `✖`      | `false`        | Copy the data of the file before conversion to the file after conversion |
 | **`*`**            |                                |          |                | Parameters to pass in the [`options`](https://pugjs.org/api/reference.html#options) argument of [`pug.compile()`](https://pugjs.org/api/reference.html#pugcompilesource-options) |

+### `compile.defaultOptions`

+Initial value of the option argument of the `compile()` function.
+It can be used to specify an option based on the default value.

 ### `render(options?)`

 #### Options